 Corroborated by this spiritual communion and following the power, simplicity and beauty of this place steeped in history and charm, I have undertaken and completed the restoration of the medieval hamlet of Solomeo over the course of 25 years.
 My company is now based here and stays faithful to the precepts that men such as Leon Battista Alberti, Palladio and Serlio drew from the classical teachings of Vitruvius.
 I believe in the quality and beauty of craftsmanship; I don't think you can have quality without humanity.
 I love the mysticism of Umbria, a mysticism that also belonged to Saint Francis of Assisi, who loved beauty and simplicity.
 I am proud of being from this region, proud of my passion for philosophy and restoration and for everything that helps restore beauty and dignity to the things buried under the dust of time."

 Brunello Cucinelli was born in Castel Rigone (Perugia) in 1953.
 Even as a young man, he was attracted by the dream of a job that cared more about human values.
 As a budding entrepreneur, he realized that colorful cashmere garments could be a fashion revolution so he dropped out of college in 1974, where he was studying engineering, and decided to start a business that would ultimately make him famous in just a few years.
 His first small company was based in Ellera di Corciano near Perugia.
 His first main markets were Germany and the United States, which enjoyed great economic stability.
 His company steadily grew and became quite well-known.
 He has boutiques in the main squares all over the world– in Milan, New York, Paris, Rome, London, Tokyo, Moscow, Geneva, Hamburg, Miami and Las Vegas – and shop-in-shops in the world’s finest department stores.
-The group currently has more than one thousand employees and approximately one 4000 outside contractors.
-Exports make up 65% of its turnover.
-The group does business with over 1,000 high-end multi-brand boutiques, all in the luxury sector's main export markets: the United States, Europe, Japan, Russia and the Far East.
+The group currently has more than 1,000 in-house employees and approximately 4,000 outside contractors.
+It does business around the world with over 1,000 high-end multi-brand boutiques, all in the luxury sector's main export markets: the United States, Europe, Japan, Russia and the Far East.